Srikanth Iyengar

 Srikanth Krishnaswamy Iyengar is an Indian actor and director who works in Telugu cinema.

 Career

 He is a medical doctor by profession and turned actor due to passion towards the acting.
 He worked as an assistant director for the Deccani film The Angrez (2005) before turning director through the English film Stalemate… it's your move (2007), which was made on the backdrop of cancer.
-He directed the Telugu documentary Ammulu and April Fool (2014).
+He directed the documentary Ammulu and April Fool (2014).

 He starred in films like Ante Sundaraniki (2021), Raja Raja Chora (2021) and Pottel (2023).
 He produced the unreleased film Yanam in 2022.